-The Committee of Bar Examiners (“the Committee”) is authorized by law to register, oversee, and regulate unaccredited law schools in California.
+The Committee of Bar Examiners (“the Committee”) is authorized by law to register, oversee, and regulate registered law schools in California.

 Rule 4.201 What these rules are

 A law school conducting business in California must register with the Committee and comply with these rules and other applicable law unless otherwise exempt.